incrediblecrab/apple-os-documentation/documentation/Vision.md

 ### Text detection
 - [Recognizing tables within a document](https://developer.apple.com/documentation/vision/recognizing_tables_within_a_document) - Scan a document containing a contact table and extract the content within the table in a formatted way.
 - [Locating and displaying recognized text](https://developer.apple.com/documentation/vision/locating_and_displaying_recognized_text) - Perform text recognition on a photo using the Vision framework's text-recognition request.
-- **RecognizeDocumentsRequest** - An image-analysis request to scan an image of a document and provide information about its structure.
-(Beta)
-- **DocumentObservation** - Information about the sections of content that an image-analysis request detects in a document.
-(Beta)
-- **DetectTextRectanglesRequest** - An image-analysis request that finds regions of visible text in an image.
+- **RecognizeDocumentsRequest** - An image-analysis request to scan an image of a document and provide information about its structure.- **DocumentObservation** - Information about the sections of content that an image-analysis request detects in a document.- **DetectTextRectanglesRequest** - An image-analysis request that finds regions of visible text in an image.
 - **RecognizeTextRequest** - An image-analysis request that recognizes text in an image.

 ### Barcode detection